yvesguillo/crawlect/README.md

 Crawlect supports standard `.gitignore` filtering.
 You can use:

-- `.crawlectignore` (optional and custom rules — your secret weapon, auto-detected and parsed like Git would)
+- `.crawlectignore` (optional and custom rules; your secret weapon, auto-detected and parsed like Git would)
 - `.gitignore` and `.dockerignore` (auto-detected and parsed like Git would)

 These filters follow the [standard `.gitignore` syntax](https://git-scm.com/docs/gitignore).